finarly/Notes/Complete/dbt/Exam prep.md

 - accepted_values
 - relationships: validates that all of the records in a child table have a corresponding record in a parent table.

-Some tests require multiple columns so it doesnt make sense to nest them under the *columns:* key, in this case you can apply the test tot the model 9or source, seed, or snapshot) instead:
+Some tests require multiple columns so it doesn't make sense to nest them under the *columns:* key, in this case you can apply the test tot the model 9or source, seed, or snapshot) instead:

 ```
 version: 2